microsoft/php-sdk-binary-tools/README.md

 - backup the source trees and any other custom files in the PHP SDK root
 - move the PHP SDK folder into trash
 - download, unpack and the new PHP SDK version under the same path
+- move the custom files back into their respective places

 # Extending